Detailed Explanation of Advanced Settings

 Tips

-Under normal circumstances, the end will miss (output frame rate / input frame rate) frames because there are no new frames that can be filled in, which is normal.
-But it is not affected in the loop mode, because there are always beginning frames that can be used as frame-filling pairs with the end frames to fill in the remaining frames.
+Under normal circumstances, the end will miss (output frame rate / input frame rate) frames because there are no new frames that can be interpolated, which is normal.
+But it is not affected in the loop mode, because there are always frames that can be used as pairs for interpolation.

 IO Control